stevencorona/ruby-twitpic/README.md

+**This library is abandonded and I no longer work at Twitpic.
+It's probably not a good idea to use it.**

 # TwitPic API for Ruby
 The TwitPic library provides full access to the TwitPic API, including photo uploads (uploadAndPost not implemented yet) and write-enabled API methods.